KMVA: In Flagstaff

-Move into Phoenix
+Move closer to Phoenix

-Marathon Media, a company known for taking rural stations and moving them closer to larger metropolitan areas in order to sell them for a larger amount, purchased the station in 2003, and got approval to move the station to a site between Phoenix and Prescott to cover the Phoenix metropolitan area.
+Marathon Media, a company known for taking rural stations and moving them closer to larger metropolitan areas in order to sell them for a higher amount, purchased KVVA-FM in 2003.
+It got approval to move the station to a site between Phoenix and Prescott to cover the Phoenix metropolitan area.
 On January 1, 2005, in order to remain in Flagstaff, the "Sunny" format moved to 100.1 FM, which changed its call letters from KLOD to become the new KVNA-FM.

-The new 97.5 facility first signed on in April 2005 as KZLB, calling itself "97.5 Latino Beat," featuring a mix of Spanish-language pop and Reggaeton.
-The station was in the middle of being sold at the time.
+The new 97.5 facility, now with its tower closer to Phoenix, began broadcasting in April 2005.
+The new call sign was KZLB, calling itself "97.5 Latino Beat," featuring a mix of Spanish-language Contemporary Hits and Reggaeton.
+The station was in the process of being sold at the time.
 KVIB 95.1, a station broadcasting from the same location with an identical format, signed on the air just one month later, thus forcing KZLB off the air for three months.
-97.5 returned to the airwaves in late August with a format that consisted of a mix of classic and more recently recorded Pop Standards and Swing music, known on-air as "Star 97.5" with the KRZS calls.
-KRZS flipped to Rhythmic AC as "Movin' 97.5" at 5PM on October 27, 2006.
+97.5 returned to the airwaves in late August with a format mixing classic and more recently recorded Adult Standards and Swing music.
+It was known on-air as "Star 97.5" with the KRZS call letters.

+KRZS flipped to Rhythmic AC as "MOViN' 97.5" at 5PM on October 27, 2006.
 The last song on Star 97.5 was "You Make Me Feel So Young" by Frank Sinatra, while the first song on Movin' 97.5 was "Bust a Move" by Young MC.
-The station's old website was still up, but left a goodbye message to its listeners as to why they made the decision to switch formats and hopes that they could find a new place for its displaced one.
-Throughout 2009, the station began adding various top 40 pop and rock songs, moving more into a Hot AC direction but keeping some of the rhythmic material.
-During this period, the station aired On Air With Ryan Seacrest.
+A goodbye message on the website explained why the owners made the decision to switch formats, citing an inability grow the audience to sustainable levels.
+Throughout 2009, the station began adding various Adult Top 40 pop and rock songs, moving more into a Hot AC direction but keeping some of the rhythmic material.
+During this period, the station aired the syndicated Elvis Duran and the Morning Show and On Air With Ryan Seacrest.

-On November 24, 2010, KMVA temporarily dropped its Top 40 format and began stunting with all-Christmas music.
-In addition, all references to "MOViN'" were omitted, an indication that KMVA will flip to a new format after the Holidays.
-On December 20, 2010, Trumper revealed that at midnight on December 25, 2010, KMVA would officially become Hot 97.5, a contemporary hit radio with a unique mix of Top 40 and Hot AC currents.
+On November 24, 2010, KMVA temporarily dropped its Top 40 format and began playing all-Christmas music.
+In addition, all references to "MOViN'" were omitted, an indication that KMVA would flip to a new format after the Christmas holidays.
+On December 20, 2010, management revealed that at midnight on December 25, 2010, KMVA would officially become Hot 97.5, a contemporary hit radio station with a unique mix of Top 40 and Hot AC currents.
 The first three songs on "Hot" were "Raise Your Glass" by P!nk, "September" by Daughtry, and "Viva La Vida" by Coldplay.
 Both Elvis Duran and Ryan Seacrest's shows were retained at KMVA after the transition.
 The station was added again to Mediabase's contemporary hit radio panel as of July 2011.